 - $2,500 - $36,750 range in current indexed tuition awards

 - 52% outdoor space

-- Adventure Playground featuring 76 feet of slides, 8 fruit trees, rabbits, chickens, and goats that visit every year
+- Adventure Playground featuring a 50 foot slides, fruit trees, rabbits, and goats that visit every year

 - State of the art 350-seat theater and gym space